 The status updates were a result of a hack of various Major League Baseball Facebook accounts.
-In addition to the Yankees and the White Sox, accounts from the Chicago Cubs, the Miami Marlins and the San Francisco Giants were hacked.
+In addition to the Yankees and the White Socks, accounts from the Chicago Cubs, the Miami Marlins and the San Francisco Giants were hacked.

 "We apologize for anything inappropriate that appeared on the Yankees' Facebook page.
 The Yankees' Facebook page is controlled by Major League Baseball Advanced Media.
 They are looking into the false post in cooperation with Facebook," the Yankees' stated via its Facebook page this morning.